AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 This configuration causes the following activity when /content/geometrixx/en is activated:

-* All the files with pattern en.&#42; are removed from the /content/geometrixx/ folder.
+* All the files with pattern en.* are removed from the /content/geometrixx/ folder.
 * The /content/geometrixx/en/_jcr_content folder is removed.
 * All the other files that match the /invalidate configuration are not immediately deleted.
 These files are deleted when the next request occurs.
 In our example /content/geometrixx.html is not deleted, it will be deleted when /content/geometrixx.html is requested.